Anthony "Tiny" Biuso

-Anthony "Tiny Bubz" Biuso (born August 19, 1970) is best known for playing the drums in punk bands T.S.O.L., The Dickies, and Hed PE.
+Anthony "Tiny Bubz" Biuso (born August 19, 1970) is an American musician, best known for playing drums in the punk bands T.S.O.L., The Dickies, and Hed PE.

 He has collaborated with many bands and artists including MC Ren of N.W.A, Lindsey Troy, former Megadeth drummer Nick Menza, Dizzy Reed of Guns N' Roses, composer Rick Torres, SIN 34 guitarist Anthony Gallo, Chodle's Trunk, The Cadillac Tramps, Rude Awakening, The Ooks of Hazard, The Spider Accomplice, Bad Xample, Gina Schock of The Go-Go's, Cliff Dorfman, The Sixes, Moby, Laura Dawn, Willie Basse, the metal band Black Sheep, and Rhino Bucket.

 Buiso composes music and sound effects for film, television, and commercials.
 Biuso also hosts several online shows for Sullen TV and drum-line.net.

 Early life

 Born Anthony Peter Biuso in Queens, New York City, on August 19, 1970, Biuso attended a Catholic elementary school in Long Island.
 Biuso lists his hometown as Wantagh, New York.
 As a child, he studied jazz and dixieland.
 In high school he was a member of the marching band.
 He was asked to join the Long Island Youth Orchestra as a snare and tympani player when he was a senior in high school.

 Biuso's biggest influences are Led Zeppelin's John Bonham, Billy Joel's Liberty DeVitto and Kiss's Peter Criss.
 In an interview he said "I can remember seeing Kiss in 1980 and coming home crying because I wanted to be Peter Criss so badly."

 In 1988, after studying music and percussion at the Long Island Drum Center he decided to move to Southern California to pursue his dream of becoming a rock star.
 He met many like minded musicians in Los Angeles and enrolled at the Musicians Institute where he earned the nickname "Tiny Bubz".